laminas/laminas-loader/docs/book/autoloader-factory.md

 # The AutoloaderFactory

-zend-loader provides multiple autoloader strategies.
+laminas-loader provides multiple autoloader strategies.
-`Zend\Loader\AutoloaderFactory` allows you to define configuration for each strategy you wish to use and register them at once.
+`Laminas\Loader\AutoloaderFactory` allows you to define configuration for each strategy you wish to use and register them at once.
 As an example, you may have a class map for your most used classes, but want to use a PSR-0 style autoloader for 3rd party libraries.
 The factory uses configuration, allowing you to cache